alexch/codelikethis/public/lessons/learn_to_code_with_javascript/strings.md

 false
 ```

-The standard code-to-code comparison algorithm is simplistic but very fast.
+The standard left-to-right code-to-code comparison algorithm is simplistic but very fast.

 It works fine for many applications, but if you're dealing with user input or multiple languages...

+# Smart String Comparison

 ...use [localeCompare](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) instead, which understands case and diacriticals and dialects.